Jenna and Chris

 Steph, the music

 Steph played two sets through the afternoon.
-Quiet, unhurried acoustic during the buffet, then more lifted material once the speeches were done.
+Quiet, unhurried acoustic during dinner, then more lifted material once the speeches were done.

-The buffet stretched into hours of speeches, wine, and tea.
+The afternoon stretched into hours of speeches, wine, and tea.
 Long English afternoon energy.
 Nobody hurried.

 Chapter V, Continued